-Every year, over 60,000 students with physical and/or mental health conditions, long-term illnesses, or learning differences apply through UCAS to study at a university or college in the UK, and access a wide range of support available to help with their studies, day-to-day activities, travel, or lifestyle.
+Every year, over 60,000 students with physical and/or mental health impairments and conditions, long-term illnesses, or learning differences apply through UCAS to study at a university or college in the UK, and access a wide range of support available to help with their studies, day-to-day activities, travel, or lifestyle.

-Support will vary from one course provider to another, but all universities and colleges must, under the Equality Act 2010, make reasonable adjustments to ensure students are not disadvantaged.
-In the rare instance the university or college cannot meet the student's needs, their choice can be substituted with another.
+The type and level of support will vary from one course provider to another, but all universities and colleges must, under the Equality Act 2010, make reasonable adjustments to ensure students are not disadvantaged.
+In the rare instance the university or college cannot meet the student's needs, their choice can be substituted with another free of charge.

 All applicants have the opportunity to share a condition or impairment when they complete their application.
-There are a number of options to choose from, including 'No disability', and a free text box to enter further details about their support needs.
+There are a number of options to choose from, including 'None', and a free text box to enter further details about their support needs.
+If a student has multiple impairments, they should select 'two or more impairments' and give more information in the free text box.

 The course provider may contact the student for further information, and to talk about the support services they can offer - usually after an offer is accepted.
 Information shared with UCAS is kept in accordance with the Data Protection Act 2018.
 It is especially important for international students to contact the course provider in advance, as funding arrangements to support them can be different from UK students.
 They may be able to bring support funding from their home country to study in the UK, but they will need to arrange this with the university or college well in advance.
 More information can be found on the British Council website, at www.britishcouncil.org.